sugaat/EDA-Happiness-Report-with-frontend/README.md

    pip install -r requirements.txt
    ```

-3. Explore the notebooks in the `notebooks/` directory for detailed EDA.
+3. Explore the notebook in directory for detailed EDA.

 4. Run the frontend: